Recentlystarted/office-tools/_tools/pdf-password-remover.md

         <div class="faq-item">
             <h3><i class="fas fa-cogs"></i> Is the service currently available?</h3>
-            <p>We are currently finalizing the configuration of our PDF Password Removal service.
-While the tool interface is ready, the backend API is being set up.
-If you encounter any errors, please check back soon as we complete the implementation.</p>
+            <p>The PDF Password Removal service is currently being implemented.
+While the user interface is complete and ready, the backend API service is not yet deployed.
+We are working to make this feature available soon.
+Please check back later!</p>
         </div>

         <div class="faq-item">